-Think of it as of watching a movie on Netflix from your tv and then when you open the app on your phone, you get the same experience and you can continue watching where you left off.
-This is exactly the kind of customer-centric approach you can use so that your company’s candidate journey is as seamless as possible, while allowing companies to deliver a consistent and effective brand message, thus aligning your recruitment strategy with consumer behaviour.
+Think of it as of watching a movie on Netflix.
+You start on your tv, then when you open the app on your phone or tablet, and you can continue watching where you left off.
+This is exactly the kind of customer-centric approach you can use so that your company’s candidate journey.
+Make it as seamless as possible, while allowing companies to deliver a consistent and effective brand message.
+Thus aligning your recruitment strategy with consumer behaviour.

 Consumer behaviour is influenced by a number of factors including marketing strategies, economic conditions, personal preferences and group preferences.
 Recruiters can tailor the recruitment strategy to optimise the reach of qualified potential employers and create a strong talent pool.